grupo-exito-ecommerce/exito-cli-ts/README.md

     aws clone <criteria> [all]      Clone specific list of projectos from aws, if your add the option <all>, this automatical download all projects found with the specific <criteria>

     generate                          Generate options for the project
-    generate workspaces               Create the workspaces config for develops generate config                   Get the last config  for projects generate docker <repository>      Create the docker file for aws code-build for build the proyect in environment production and dev
+    generate vtexjson                 Create the json file config of vtex generate workspaces               Create the workspaces config for develops generate config                   Get the last config  for projects generate docker <repository>      Create the docker file for aws code-build for build the proyect in environment production and dev